 Routine, elective or non-urgent health needs

-Non-essential medical care like eye exams, teeth cleaning, and elective procedures must be cancelled or rescheduled.
-If possible, health care visits should be done remotely.
+Most non-essential medical care, like eye exams and physicals, must be cancelled or rescheduled.
+If possible, healthcare visits should be done remotely.

 Prescriptions and pharmacy trips

 Drug stores and other medical supply stores are still open, including medical cannabis.
 When possible, have items delivered to your home.